 There is no need to apply* as you should automatically receive the bursary if you meet the eligibility criteria, providing you have completed an income assessment as part of your student finance application, and given consent to share this information.

-*You’ll need to apply for the bursary if you are studying any part-time course delivered at BU - apply now for the 2018/19 academic year.
-Applications for 2019/20 entry will open in March 2019.
+*You’ll need to apply for the bursary if you are studying any part-time course delivered at BU - apply now for September 2019 entry.

 How are bursaries paid?

 Your bursary will be loaded onto a pre-paid card.
 The money will be made available to you in nine instalments from October to June.
 You can only spend money that’s in your account, so you can’t go overdrawn, and you can receive up to 2% cashback on purchases at certain retailers.
 You will be advised of the full terms and conditions when you collect your card following enrolment at BU.